zeusssz/ninja/README.md

 ### License

-Raven is licensed under the MIT License.
+Ninja is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.